Bruce Plaxen Recieves 2007 Maryland Trial Lawyer “Presidents Award”

 Bruce Plaxen is also the recipient of the Wiedemann Wysocki Citation of Excellence given by the American Association for Justice (formerly The Association of Trial Lawyers of America) for his efforts on behalf of civil justice throughtout the United States.

-Plaxen & Adler, founded in 1985, remains committed to assisting those injured as the result of negligence.
+Plaxen Adler Muncy, founded in 1985, remains committed to assisting those injured as the result of negligence.